vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

 - gcloud auth activate-service-account --key-file key.json
 ```

-But unfortunately Drone completely mangles the whitespace of our secret.
-Thus `generate_key.py` exists to de-mangle the key so it is actually useful (gee, thanks Drone!).
-And of course Python needs to be available so we can run that script.
+Unfortunately, Drone completely mangles the whitespace of our secret.
+Thus `generate_key.py` exists to de-mangle the key, so it is useful (gee, thanks Drone!).
+Of course, Python needs to be available so we can run that script.
 Thus `yes | apt-get install python3`.

-Now that everything is set up, if you make a change to your code and push it to master then you will be able to watch the pipeline get executed by keeping an eye on the drone front-end.
+Now that everything is set up, if you make a change to your code and push it to master, then you will be able to watch the pipeline get executed by keeping an eye on the drone front-end.

 Once the pipeline is complete you will be able to make sure that your deployment is updated by taking a look at the Pods on the gcloud command line: